Patiala State Monorail Trainways: Passengers, fares and cargo

 The only account of operational details of PSMT is found in papers of Colonel Bowles.
 According to a memorandum dated 2 October 1908, found amongst Colonel Bowles papers, PSMT carried 20,000 passengers in a month on Sirhand – Morinda line.
 There are no details of the quantity of goods carried.

 The fare is stated to be 1½ annas for the entire route.
-The rate for carrying goods is mentioned to be 1 anna per maund (80 lb).
+The rate for carrying goods is mentioned to be 1 anna per maund (80 lbs).

 There is no account available for fares or number of passenger or quantity of goods carried on Patiala – Sunam line.

 End of PSMT

 Around 1912, with the advent of automobiles and improved roads, PSMT began losing favour with people.
 Ultimately PSMT was closed on 1 October 1927.
-Maharaja Bhupinder Singh expired in 1938 and Col. Bowles, who was in England, on leave, did not have the heart to return.
-Thus, PSMT and all its records, photographs, etc., were left uncared for, in Patiala.
-Further, at that period, since there was no interest in Patiala for the PSMT, the documents, photographs etc. related to PSMT was not preserved and thus what could have been valuable source of information on this unique monorail was lost forever.
+Maharaja Bhupinder Singh expired in 1938 and Col. Bowles, who was in England, on leave, was uninterested in returning.

 Technical experiments in PSMT

 Colonel Bowles also experimented with a petrol driven locomotive on Sirhind section.
 Mr. Donald W. Dicken's article carries a picture captioned "Motor Engine Trial On Patiala State Monorailway".
 This picture shows four loaded vehicles being pulled by an "Ordinary Motor Car Engine".
 This experiment was supposedly carried out in 1930.
 This experiment was exception to animal power or steam power used to pull PSMT.
 This would be first locally built internal combustion engine locomotive in Indian subcontinent.